docker/extensions-sdk/docs/tutorials/initialize.md

-Learn how to create a new Docker Desktop extension.
+Learn how to create a new Docker extension.

 ## Prerequisites